HonakerM/ECSE-4961/project 1/README.md

 To compile the program with just simd improvements run `make build`.
 This is the same as `g++ -Wall -g *.cpp -o main.o -msse4.1 -mavx`

 The main place SIMD can speed up matrix multiplication is in computing the dot product.
-The AVX simd instruction `_mm256_dp_ps` or the `short` equivilant allows computing 8 dot product calculations in one instruction.
+The AVX simd instruction `_mm256_dp_ps` or the  SSE `short` equivilant allows computing 8 dot product calculations in one instruction.
 As the table below shows this change can net as much as a % gain in the 10000 sized matrix multiplication for floats.

 #### Float
 | Matrix Size | Traditional C++ Time | AVX SIMD Timing |